mapl/documentation/features.rst

 - Self-hosted
 - Written in Go (Golang)
-- Use only Postgres as database
+- Designed to run only with Postgresql
-- Single static binary (no more dependencies hell)
+- Single static binary (no more dependency hell)
 - Automatic HTTPS configuration with Let's Encrypt
 - Use your own SSL certificate
 - Supports HTTP/2.0 if TLS is configured